WebOfTrust/keri/docs/Q-and-A-Security.md

 * enveloped data format -> signatures have to put on/outside the payload
 * MsgPack and CBOR-> work with block-delimited structures
-* JWS/JWK - also enveloped, also incompatable with streaming
+* JWS/JWK - also enveloped, also incompatible with streaming
 * framing events = better streaming support (@by_caballero and *@henkvancann*)